The Births Foretold: John the Baptist & The Coming Messiah

 Verse 17 presents John as continuing the mission promised in Malachi, mirroring the work associated with Elijah.

-Luke 1:15 notes that John is to abstain from wine and strong drink from birth, echoing consecration patterns seen in figures such as Samson and the Nazirite vow.
+Luke 1:15 notes that John is to abstain from wine and strong drink from birth, echoing consecration patterns seen in figures such as Samson and reflecting Nazarite-like separation.
+This directly mirrors the legal language of the Nazarite vow found in Numbers 6:1–21.

-When Zechariah emerges from the temple unable to speak, the people recognise that he has seen a vision (Luke 1:21–22).
+Zechariah then emerges from the temple and when the people notice that he is unable to speak, they recognise that he has seen a vision.
+(Luke 1:21–22).

 Elizabeth then conceives and withdraws from public view, understanding her pregnancy as the Lord’s act in removing her reproach among the people (Luke 1:24–25).